-- 1. Dental teams should be aware of this SOP, the current national and local COVID-19 guidance (including approaches for managing shielded patients and patients at increased risk - see Appendix 1) and the possible COVID-19 case definition. - 2.
-Keep staff safe through regular risk assessments, following guidance for employers and businesses, and through the measures set out in the 'Keeping staff safe' section of Appendix 4. - Further information on risk assessment is available: - NHS Employers: risk assessments for staff here - Risk reduction framework for NHS staff at risk of COVID-19 infection here - Resources for staff support and wellbeing are at Appendix 7. - 3.
-Use information and communications (eg telephone, website, text) to outline the appropriate UDC access arrangements for patients.
+Dental teams should be aware of this SOP, the current national and local COVID-19 guidance (including approaches for managing clinically vulnerable and clinically extremely vulnerable patients - see Appendix 1; and local outbreak scenarios) and the possible COVID-19 case definition.

+Keep staff safe through regular risk assessments, following guidance for employers and businesses, and through the measures set out in the 'Keeping staff safe' section of Appendix 4.

+- Further information on risk assessment is available: - NHS Employers: risk assessments for staff here - Risk reduction framework for NHS staff at risk of COVID-19 infection here - Health and Safety Executive here - Resources for staff support and wellbeing are at Appendix 7.

+Use information and communications (e.g. telephone, website, text) to outline the appropriate UDC access arrangements for patients.

-4. Remotely (eg by telephone or video link) risk assess and triage those patients contacting the service for urgent dental care, to determine patient group (as per Section 2.1), urgency of dental problem and associated UDC needs.
+Remotely (e.g. by telephone or video link) risk assess and triage those patients contacting the service for urgent dental care, to determine patient group (as per Section 2.1), urgency of dental problem and associated UDC needs.

-Ensure early identification of patients with possible/confirmed COVID-19 and their household contacts, shielded patients and patients at increased risk.
+Ensure early identification of patients with possible/confirmed COVID-19 and household/support bubble contacts, and patients who are clinically extremely vulnerable or clinically vulnerable.

-Use clinical judgement to determine whether patient management should continue remotely or face-to-face, based on risk assessment and triage outcomes.
+Use clinical judgement and shared decision making to determine whether patient management should continue remotely or face-to-face, based on risk assessment and triage outcomes.

-Details on remote patient management and the arrangement of appropriate faceto-face care are in section 3.1.1.4.
+Details on remote patient management and the arrangement of appropriate face-to-face care are in section 3.1.1.4.